terraform-ibm-modules/terraform-ibm-kms-all-inclusive/README.md

 ## Using HPCS instead of Key Protect

 This module supports creating key rings and keys for Key Protect or Hyper Protect Crypto Services (HPCS).
 By default the module creates a Key Protect instance and creates the key rings and keys in that service instance, but this can be modified to use an existing HPCS instance by providing the GUID of your HPCS instance in the `var.existing_kms_instance_guid` input variable, and then setting the `var.create_key_protect_instance` input variable to `false`.
+For more information on provisioning an HPCS instance, please see: <https://github.com/terraform-ibm-modules/terraform-ibm-toolkit-hpcs>

 ## Multiple Key Protect instances, and potential future directions for this module